kmsoln/JavaWebDevTutorial/docs/en/springsecurity/practice/custom-login-form.md

     - The `.loginPage("/custom-login-page")` statement specifies the URL of the custom login page.
     - You can add additional configurations to customize the form login behavior, such as setting login success or failure URLs, defining form field names, etc.

-## Conclusion

-You have successfully enabled the custom login form page for authentication in your application.
-Users can now access the custom login page to securely log in and authenticate into the system.

 ---

 # [TASKS](../lab-work.md)